Last updated on 19th April 2010

-Every few weeks I scan through all the articles I've found interesting in the previous month (in the general areas of stress, health & wellbeing) and then filter them into four narrower, more specific mailings.
-One is primarily for cognitive-behavioural therapists linked with the British Association for Behavioural & Cognitive Psychotherapies (BABCP) and other CBT organizations around the world.
+Every few weeks I scan through all the articles I've found interesting in the previous month (in the general areas of stress, health & wellbeing) and then filter them into three narrower, more specific mailings.
+One is to the communal email list of the British Association for Behavioural & Cognitive Psychotherapies (BABCP).
 This set of abstracts focuses particularly on cognitive therapy in its many applications (anxiety, depression, psychotic disorders, etc).
-Click on BABCP mailing to see the 30 abstracts (mostly from March) that I have listed.
+Click on BABCP mailing to see the 30 papers (mostly from March journals) that I recently sent out.

-A third mailing is to various people involved with Action on Depression Scotland (AOD).
-AOD is the only charity specifically working for people with depression who live in Scotland.
+A second mailing is to various people involved with Depression Alliance Scotland (DAS).
+DAS is the only Scottish-based charity specifically working for people with depression who live in Scotland.
 I've been on their Clinical Advisory Board for some years.
 These abstracts focus more on depression and many are about antidepressant medication as well as others which overlap with the BABCP mailing on psychotherapy.
-Click on AOD mailing to see the 22 abstracts recently sent out.
+Click on DAS mailing to see the 19 papers recently sent out.

-The fourth mailing is to the editor of the British Holistic Medical Association (BHMA) newsletter.
+The third mailing is to the editor of the British Holistic Medical Association (BHMA) newsletter.
 Back in the early 1980's I was on the working party that set up the BHMA.
 I'm not much involved with them now - partly because many of their original objectives have been achieved and are now mainstream.
-This month's BHMA mailing contains 48 abstracts covering a multitude of stress, health & wellbeing related subjects including measuring mindfulness, therapists crying in therapy, how personality changes, cognitive refocusing for insomnia, chewing gum & mental quickness, how oral contraceptives change women's mate preferences, parenthood & mental health, the benefits of grief rituals, meat consumption & mortality, caffeine use & reduction in traffic accidents, using placebos to enhance cognitive ability, and much more.
+This month's BHMA mailing contains 25 abstracts covering fish oil & depression, purpose in life & dementia, cascading cooperative behaviour, nutrition & psychiatry, sex in later life, and much more ... !